bit-broker/website/content/en/docs/contributor/records.md

 All the data being managed by a BitBroker instance, enters the system via the [Contribution API](/docs/contributor/).
 The process of contributing such data is documented in detail in this section.

 In this section, we will consider the basic use case of contributing entity instance records.
-Laters sections of this documentation will detail how you can contribute [live, on-demand data](/docs/contributor/webhooks/#entity-end-point) and [timeseries data](/docs/contributor/webhooks/#timeseries-end-point).
+Later sections of this documentation will detail how you can contribute [live, on-demand data](/docs/contributor/webhooks/#entity-end-point) and [timeseries data](/docs/contributor/webhooks/#timeseries-end-point).

 {{% alert color="primary" %}}
 Contributing data is tightly bound with the concepts of [entity types](/docs/concepts/entity-types/) and their associated [data connectors](/docs/concepts/connectors/).
 All contributions happen in the context of these important system elements.
 It is vital that you fully understand these and other [key concepts](/docs/concepts/) before using this API to contribute records.